Playing Around With tikz

 frame are drawn on top of the grid, we have to play a little

 bit with the properties of the grid.
-Below we use very thin
+Below we use very thin lines, and a gray color to make the grid look far

 away in the background: